bottenderjs/bottenderjs.github.io/content/docs/Guides-Testing.md

 Handlers are just async functions that accept a single context argument.
 Now, we can use fake ones in the unit tests.

-Here is an example test wrote with [Jest](https://facebook.github.io/jest/):
+Here is an example test written with [Jest](https://facebook.github.io/jest/):

 ```js
 // __tests__/handler.spec.js